Skip to main content

 Associate Professor of Instruction; Affiliate, Department of History

 Michał J. Wilczewski, Director of Undergraduate Studies (DUS), is a historian of modern East-Central Europe who specializes in Poland and Polish culture.
-At Northwestern, he regularly teaches Polish language, literature, culture, and history courses.
+At Northwestern, he regularly teaches Polish language, literature, culture, history, and history of sexuality courses.
 He also serves as the faculty advisor of the Polish American Student Alliance (PASA) and is a Faculty Associate for Willard Residential College.

 Publications: